Bonnie Dundee

 Bonnie Dundee is the title of a poem and a song written by Walter Scott in 1825 in honour of John Graham, 7th Laird of Claverhouse, who was created 1st Viscount Dundee in November 1688, then in 1689 led a Jacobite rising in which he died, becoming a Jacobite hero.

-The older tune Bonny Dundee adapted by Scott had already been used for several songs appearing under variations of that title and referring to the bonnie town of Dundee rather than to Claverhouse.
-Scott's song has been used as a regimental march by several Scottish regiments in the British Army.
+The older tune Bonny Dundee adapted by Scott had already been used for several songs appearing under variations of that title and referring to the town of Dundee rather than to Claverhouse.
+Scott's song has been used as a regimental march by several Scottish regiments in the British Army, as well as the official Canter for the Royal Horse Artillery.

 Bonny Dundee: tunes and songs

 Bonny Dundee is a very old Scottish folk-tune used for at least fifteen songs.
 A simpler version of the tune appears in the Skene manuscript around 1630 under the title Adew, Dundee.
 The title Bonny Dundee for the tune appears in an appendix to John Playford's 1688 edition of The Dancing Master, an English publication.
 The tune has been used for the following popular song: